wp-plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 4.0.1 [11/27/2015] =
+* NEW: New option: optimize InnoDB tables too
+* BUG FIX: Localization fixed for extra cron schedules
+* BUG FIX: De-activation issue on update fixed

+= 4.0 [11/22/2015] =
+* NEW: Total rewrite of the code (OO code)
+* CHANGE: Many changes and bug fixes

 = 3.5.1 [11/01/2015] =
 * BUG FIX: Views are skipped from the optimization